-scientists expertise in salmonid research and telemetry investigations and staff

-from the Miawpukek First Nation.
+Number of participating scientists This project involved several scientists and technical staff with expertise in salmonid research and telemetry investigations and staff from the Miawpukek First Nation.

 Name and e-mail address J. Brian Dempson

 of coordinating scientists dempsonb@dfo-mpo.gc.ca

 in charge of project Keith Clarke

 clarkekd@dfo-mpo.gc.ca

 Details of research vessels, N/A

 e.g. name, registration, call

 sign and description of

 vessel

 Type and amount of gear Vemco VR2 receivers, V7-2L and V9-6L transmitters

 and other equipment used

 Details of any collaborating N/A

 countries

+Summary of Findings: